MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/basic-enterprise-integration-content.md

 ## Next steps

+> [!div class="nextstepaction"]
-For greater reliability and scalability, use message queues and events to decouple the backend systems.
-This pattern is shown in the next reference architecture in this series: [Enterprise integration using message queues and events](./queues-events.yml).
+> For greater reliability and scalability, use message queues and events to decouple the backend systems.
+This pattern is shown in the next article in this series: [Enterprise integration using message queues and events](./queues-events.yml).

 <!-- links -->